Composer: Ellen Koehler

 All rights reserved.

-N DULCI JUBILO (14th-century German melody).
+Hymn tune; IN DULCI JUBILO (14th-century German melody).

 Words: 14th-century carol, attrib. to Heinrich Seuse;